kiaanonthehub/Dewey-Decimal-System/README.md

 ## Task 2

 ### Technical Requirements
--Store the call numbers and their descriptions in a dictionary.
+-  Store the call numbers and their descriptions in a dictionary.

 ### Gamification Features
 -  Leaderboard